Trinamool Congress: Punjab

-Shortly before the Assembly elections in 2017, the party started working on the Punjab organization under the leadership of Jagat Singh.
+Shortly before the Assembly elections in 2017, the party started working on the Punjab organisation under the leadership of Jagat Singh.
 After that, during the assembly elections, it was decided that they would field candidates for 20 constituencies on behalf of the party.
 The party, however, did not gain any seats in Punjab in that election.
 After that the party's organisational work in Punjab almost completely stopped.
 From 2019, the party started a new committee under the leadership of Manjit Singh.
 Since then, the party has had a continuous presence in Punjab.